• Skip to primary navigation

 Socialization is a unique strength of students that entails whether a child can indulge freely in school activities, speak out, or become dull.

 It starts from childhood and progresses to adulthood.
-When a child is social, they become close to others, find it easy to approach or are approached, easily speak their mind as they don’t feel shy around people.
+When a child is social, they become close to others, find it easy to approach or are approached, and easily speak their mind as they don’t feel shy around people.

 How to Find the Academic Strength of Students